 There are so many ways to stay in touch with your fellow alumni and the University of Connecticut Law School Alumni Association.
-Get involved as a member of the LSAA, attend some of our many events or contact the Alumni Relations staff at (860) 724-6513 and email@example.com.
+Get involved as a member of the LSAA, attend some of our many events or contact Jordan Abbott, senior director of alumni relations, at email@example.com or (860) 570-5390.

 UConn School of Law thrives with the help of our impressive graduates.
-Contact Senior Director of Alumni Relations Jeff Simon at (860) 724-6513 or firstname.lastname@example.org to find out more about these volunteer opportunities.
+Contact Jordan Abbott, senior director of alumni relations, at firstname.lastname@example.org or (860) 570-5390 to find out more about these volunteer opportunities.

 Class Secretaries our best ambassadors to promote alumni programs.
 The expectations of this role include the following: